Drowning: Epidemiology

-In 2019, roughly 236,000 people died from drowning, thereby causing it to be the third leading cause of unintentional death globally, trailing traffic injuries and falls.
+The World Health Organization estimates that drowning causes around 300,000 deaths worldwide each year, with 92% of drowning deaths occurring in low- and middle-income countries.
+It is the fourth leading cause of death among children aged 1-4 years and the third leading cause of death among children aged 5-14 years.

 In many countries, drowning is one of the main causes of preventable death for children under 12 years old.
 In the United States in 2006, 1100 people under 20 years of age died from drowning.
 The United Kingdom has 450 drownings per year, or 1 per 150,000, whereas in the United States, there are about 6,500 drownings yearly, around 1 per 50,000.
 In Asia suffocation and drowning were the leading causes of preventable death for children under five years of age; a 2008 report by UNICEF found that in Bangladesh, for instance, 46 children drown each day.

 Due to a generally increased likelihood for risk-taking, males are four times more likely to have submersion injuries.

 In the fishing industry, the largest group of drownings is associated with vessel disasters in bad weather, followed by man-overboard incidents and boarding accidents at night, either in foreign ports or under the influence of alcohol.
 Scuba diving deaths are estimated at 700 to 800 per year, associated with inadequate training and experience, exhaustion, panic, carelessness, and barotrauma.